hastingsmulu/school-management-system/README.md

 Password: 4T190Alpha@#23

-Don't forget to create a database naming "school_db" and "workdata", import the sql files to run. without the database the project won't run.
+Don't forget to create a database naming "school_db" and "workdata" (import the users sql file to workdata database), import the sql files to run. without the database the project won't run.

 database file id inside "db" folder